-- ✓ All adults who work with these children will nurture a positive, supportive, trusting relationship with the them and the will be available for support during the lesson - \checkmark Learning will be adapted so that it is accessible to the child, the task may be broken down into 1, 2 or 3 manageable steps - ✓ Seating arrangements will be agreed with the child prior to the lesson and any changes to the organisation of the lesson or classroom will be shared with the child through a social script/the use of visuals/at the start of the day or day/s before - ✓ Preparation for what is coming will be provided with the use of visuals if needed - ✓ Time will be given for the child to process new information and instructions with the support of visual cues
+✓ All adults who work with these children will nurture a positive, supportive, trusting relationship with the them and the will be available for support during the lesson

-- Planned and unplanned sensory breaks will be used and there will be a breakout space available throughout the lesson - Any group activities will be thought out carefully and children can work independently if the child finds the social expectations of group work tricky or difficult - Depending on the specific need of the child, they will be offered ear-defenders for filtering comfort - ✓ The TIS approach will be used by all adults supporting the child within the lesson - ✓ Adults will carefully check through the content of the lesson to ensure they are considering the child's context and background before the lesson takes place.
-If necessary, lessons will be adapted with this information in mind to avoid triggers and to ensure the child feels safe and secure - Children will be provided with a safe and familiar break out space if they need it throughout the lesson - ✓ Depending on what has been agreed with the adults in the room and depending on the child's ILP, children will be able to leave the room to their safe space as and when needed - ✓ Adults supporting the child will have good understanding of how best to support the child with their emotions - they will be able to let visitors know about their need and the current strategy being used to support them for that lesson
+- Learning will be adapted so that it is accessible to the child, e.g. when composing, the child/children may be offered space in another area in the school or the actual composing task may be broken down into 1, 2 or 3 manageable steps - Seating arrangements will be agreed with the child prior to the lesson and any changes to the organisation of the lesson or classroom will be shared with the child through a social script/the use of visuals/at the start of the day or day/s before - ✓ Preparation for what is coming will be provided with the use of visuals if needed - Time will be given for the child to process new information and instructions with the support of visual cues - Planned and unplanned sensory breaks will be used and there will be a breakout space available throughout the lesson - ✓ Any group activities will be thought out carefully and children can work independently if the child finds the social expectations of group work tricky or difficult - ✓ Depending on the specific need of the child, they will be offered ear-defenders for filtering comfort - ✓ The TIS approach will be used by all adults supporting the child within the lesson - ✓ Adults will carefully check through the content of the lesson to ensure they are considering the child's context and background before the lesson takes place.
+If necessary, lessons will be adapted with this information in mind to avoid triggers and to ensure the child feels safe and secure - ✓ Children will be provided with a safe and familiar break out space if they need it throughout the lesson - ✓ Depending on what has been agreed with the adults in the room and depending on the child's ILP, children will be able to leave the room to their safe space as and when needed - ✓ Adults supporting the child will have good understanding of how best to support the child with their emotions - they will be able to let visitors know about their need and the current strategy being used to support them for that lesson